 SAAS 201.
-Introduction to African American Studies (3) An introduction to the methods and themes of African American Studies.
+Introduction to African American Stud-

+ies (3) An introduction to the methods and themes of African American Studies.
 Topics include the development of the discipline, major frameworks, research and writing in the subject area.
 Prerequisite: SEGL 102.

 SAAS 204.
 African American Culture (3) An introduction to the ideas and customs of African Americans including but not limited to artistic, anthropological, psychological, linguistic, and culinary dimensions.
 Prerequisite: SEGL 102.

-SAAS 398.
-Topics in African American Studies (3) Intensive study of selected topics.
-Prerequisite: SEGL 102.
+SAAS 399.
+Independent Study (1-3) An individualized, contracted program of work planned in conjunction with a faculty member.
+Prerequisite: consent of instructor.